dubrod/FISSx/README.md

 ==

 This snippet should be used to create one of those cool Infinite Scroll (or not) Content Sections with a Filterable Category Listings.
-There is **no frontend** code including, that should be customized to your design.
+There is **no frontend** code included, that should be customized to your design.

 ==